tildelowengrimm/documentation/gpg/smartcard-keygen.md

 (3)  [jpeg image of size 27348]
 ~~~~~

-Notice how the signing subkey key now has a little star beside it?
-That's means it's selected.
+Notice how the signing subkey now has a little star beside it?
+That means it's selected.

 ~~~~~
 gpg> keytocard